arief25ramadhan/Facial-Keypoint-Detection/README.md

 * Matplotlib
 * Pytorch

-## File explanation
+## File Explanations

-The explanations of the project's files are:
+The explanations of each project file are:

 * 1.Load and Visualize Data.ipynb: Explore the training and test set to get a general view of the dataset: its size, file type, visualize an example image.
 This notebook forms our decision on how to preprocess the images.